FAQ

 Can I contact you about full-time work?

-I’m lucky enough that this is my full time work!
-I have what I consider the best job in the world, so pitching me a full time offer will be a very tough sell at this point.
+Running this company is my full time work!
+I love my company and what I do and pitching me a full time offer will be a very tough sell at this point.
 I’m always willing to listen but don’t expect me to do anything but respectfully pass.
 That being said I often work with freelancers who may be looking for full time work and would be happy to make introductions.

 Are you willing to be a contributing writer to my blog/website or appear on my podcast?